-- Advises on the charging and recovery of legal fees and disbursements.
+- Advice on the charging and recovery of legal fees and disbursements.

-- Prepares a bill of costs for provisional/detailed assessment by the Court.
+- Preparing bill of costs for provisional/detailed assessment by the Court.

-- Attends Court as an advocate on detailed assessments.
+- Attending court as an advocate on detailed assessment hearings.

 - Arranges and attends Alternative Dispute Resolution (ADR).